10 Minute Read

 Voluntary or group term insurance

-Your employer might offer this type of term life insurance as a benefit to staff.
+Your employer might offer group term life insurance as a benefit to staff.
 They might even pay the whole premium in some cases.
 Either way, it’s cheap.
 We’ll always recommend you take the free option, but compare it closely to what you can get on your own before you chip in for it.
 Also check the death benefit, because an employer payout could be a lot less than one you took out on your own.
 And don’t forget: If you change jobs, that insurance doesn’t go with you.

 Which Type of Term Life Insurance Should I Choose?